avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Java CI/Unit Testing/Declarative-Java-Unit-Testing.md

 Establishing a Java pipeline for unit testing typically involves leveraging a CI/CD (Continuous Integration/Continuous Deployment) tool to automate the process of building, testing, and potentially deploying your Java application.
 In this setup, we utilize a Jenkins pipeline for unit testing using Maven and JUnit.

-A Jenkins pipeline is a way to define your Jenkins pipeline using Groovy code.
-It allows you to describe your build process using a scripting language instead of a visual interface.
+If you want to learn more about Unit Testing, refer to this detailed documentation: **[Unit Testing Documentation](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Unit%20Testing/README.md)**

+***

+# What is Declarative Pipeline

+Declarative Pipeline in Jenkins offers a simplified and structured approach for defining CI/CD pipelines, using a human-readable syntax with predefined sections like pipeline, stages, and agent.
+It's designed to be easy to read and maintain, making it suitable for users without strong scripting skills.It enforces a stricter syntax and allows for less flexibility compared to the scripted pipeline, which can be seen as an advantage for ensuring consistency and readability.

 To know more about pipelines please follow this **[Reference Link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Implementation/GenericDoc/jenkinsPipeline.md
 )**

-If you want to learn more about Unit Testing, refer to this detailed documentation: **[Unit Testing Documentation](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Unit%20Testing/README.md)**

 ---

 # Prerequisites